alexch/codelikethis/public/lessons/client_side_coding/media.md

 * embedding the video using an iFrame
 * creating an animation using JavaScript and the `<canvas>` element

-You can also animate SVGs by applying transformations to them that are triggered under certain ocnditions
+You can also animate SVGs by applying transformations to them that are triggered under certain conditions

 # Embedded Video